HL7/US-Core/source/pages/_includes/pediatric-weight-for-height-intro.md

 - An Observation without a value, **SHALL** include a reason why the data is absent unless there are component observations, or references to other Observations that are grouped within it.
 - The Observation.subject **SHALL** conform to [US Core Patient Profile].
+- Information about the growth chart tables used to determine percentiles should be supplied in `Observation.note.text` (for example, 'WHO Males, 0-2 years Chart').

 ### Examples